DrMarkusVoss/pumla/ModellingGuideline.md

 #####*Rationale*
 Same as previous rule, it simplifies the implementation of the parser and file scanner and it makes sense as a naming convention anyway.

+### Rule: No layout adoptions in atomic PUMLA files
+PUMLA files for atomic model elements should not contain layout, coloring and skin definitions.
+####*Rationale*
+In order to be able to put different skins, layouts and coloring to the elements later, these kinds of things should not be included in the atomic model element definitions.